bazhdarrzgar/30_Days_Of_Python/12_Day_Modules/12_modules.md

 print(math.log10(100))     # 2
 ```

-When we import we can also rename the name of the function.

 ```py
 from math import pi as  PI
 print(PI) # 3.141592653589793
 ```

 ### String Module

-A string module is a useful module for many purposes.
-The example below shows some use of the string module.

 ```py
 import string